NicolasMucciante/HTML-And-CSS-Projects/README.md

 ##### Movie Theatre Webpage:
 This website is about a local movie theatre.
 I used HTML and Bootstrap 4 to design it.
 It includes a nav bar, jumbotron, cards and more!

+##### Portfolio Website:
+This website is about me and my projects.
+I used HTML as well as CSS to decorate it and I will be adding on to it with more later!
+It includes a loop video at the top, some about me info, and a contact form!